Help

 Home Screen Widgets

-As of version 2024.09.273 (September 2024), the app provides home screen widgets that display information from various sections of the app.
-Access them by long-pressing an empty area of the device’s home screen (or long-press on the app icon to show only the widgets provided by the app).
+As of version 2024.09.273 (September 2024), the app provides home screen widgets.
+Access them by long-pressing an empty area of your home screen or long-pressing the app icon.

-Tap the title or icon of any widget to open the corresponding section of the app, or tap the refresh button to manually update the widget’s contents.
+Tap the title or icon of any widget to open that section of the app, or tap refresh to update the widget manually.

 Frequently Asked Questions